Skip to Main Content

 A new edition of the official print United States Code is published every six years.
 The current U.S. Code is the 2018 edition.
 Five annual hardbound volumes will supplement the 2018 U.S. Code before the next edition.
 The dates for the official code and its supplements appear on the spine of each volume.

-The next full revision of the U.S. Code will be in 2024, however there is often a delay in publishing the new edition; as of June 29, 2023 the most recent annual hardbound volume received by the library is Supplement III (2021).
+The next full revision of the U.S. Code will be a 2024 edition, however there is often a delay in publishing the new edition; as of June 14, 2024 the most recent annual hardbound volume received by the library is Supplement IV (2022).

-The citation examples below are possible citations for the Sarbanes Oxley whistleblower statute.
-The garnet bullets in the citations signify spaces
+The citation examples below are possible citations for the Sarbanes Oxley whistleblower statute, including how subsections would be cited if the statute had indeed been more recently updated.
+The garnet bullets in the citations signify spaces.

 Citing to the Official U.S. Code